Cyanogenbot/AI-Foundry-Library/Readme.md

 - type: (default = file) Choose between three types: 'file', 'record', or 'popup'. 'file' will transcribe the provided audio file. 'record' will record audio and transcribe this live. 'popup' will automatically ask for the user to upload an audio file that will be transcribed
 - sliceDuration: (default = 5000) Duration in miliseconds of transcription slices.
 Only relevant if type is set to 'record'.
 If so, a new piece of transcription will become available repeatedly at intervals of the set duration.
 Highter sliceDurations will give better results, but lower speeds.
 - file: Audio file that will be transcribed.
 Only required if type is set to 'file'
-- loadingIndicatorId: Id of HTML element that will be given a loading indicator attribute when the AI is working
+- loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute when the AI is working
-- resultElementId: ID of HTML element that will be used to place AI response in
+- resultElementSelector: Selector of HTML element that will be used to place AI response in
-- noLogging: (default = false)
+- logging: (default = true)
 - stopRec: (default = false) If audio is being recorded, pass the same function with stopRec set to true to stop the recording.

 #### foundry.models()